dginst/dginst-old.github.io/vision.md

 permalink: /vision/
 ---

-Bitcoin has proved to be a bearer asset that can be transferred but not duplicated (i.e. it can be spent, but not double-spent).
+Bitcoin has proved to be a bearer digital asset that can be transferred but not duplicated (i.e. it can be spent, but not double-spent).
 Scarce in digital realm as nothing else before, bitcoin is digital gold with an embedded settlement network.
 More a crypto-commodity then a crypto-currency,